iymcs radio gmdss

 What does the Certification look like?

-The custom-designed iymcs presentation folder type certification is stylish and practical.
-The presentation folder outer is made of real leather with a sythentic interior that is resistant to water and protects the certificates.
-It is A5 in size, it can hold up to four Certificates, and is an ideal size to be kept in a crew document case or with the boat's documents.
+The custom-designed Iymcs wallet type certification is stylish and practical.
+The wallet outer is made of real leather with a sythentic interior that is resistant to water and protects the certificates.
+It is wallet size, comfortable to carry around, it is not too small to lose like the credit-card style type certifications you often see now.

-The iymcs Certificates are printed to ISO9001:2015 standards, are dual-language and feature extensive security features to security level 3 (Government passports & national Iidentification documents are security levels 1 & 2) and can be used as a personal ID in daily situations.
+The Iymcs Certifications are printed to ISO 9001:2015 standards, are dual-language and feature extensive security features to security level 3 (Government passports & national Iidentification documents are security levels 1 & 2) and can be used as a personal ID in daily situations.
 (Nb.
 It cannot be used instead of a passport/national identity card).

 What is this?

-This is an important reference and enables us to gain recognitions from maritime administrations and marine industry bodies alike.
-The QMS together with the ISO, ensures that iymcs and its Members operate to the highest standards possible.
-All our courses, and more importantly the Certifications that we issue, are under ISO9001:2015.
+This is an important reference and enables the Society to gain recognitions from maritime administrations and marine industry bodies alike.
+The QMS together with the ISO, ensures that Iymcs and its Members operate to the highest standards possible.
+All the Iymcs courses, and more importantly the Certifications that we issue, come under our BSI ISO 9001:2015 certification.

 How much does the course cost?

-Prices exclude: course books,certification costs,personal traveling costs,course food and course accommodation.
+Prices exclude: course book,certification costs,personal traveling costs,course food and course accommodation.

 Your name; Your country of residence;